AdobeDocs/media-analytics.es-ES/help/media-collection-api/mc-api-ref/mc-api-event-types.md

 Los eventos ping *no* deben incluir el mapa de `params` en el cuerpo de la solicitud.

-## Bitratechange
+## bitrateChange

-Se envía cuando cambia la velocidad de bits.
+Sent when the bitrage changes.

 ## bufferStart

-Se envía cuando se inicia el almacenamiento en búfer.
+Sent when buffering starts.
 No hay ningún tipo de evento `bufferResume`.
 A `bufferResume` is inferred when you send a `play` event after `bufferStart`.

 ## pauseStart